MariaMangru/MariaMangru/README.md

 ### Hi!
 My name is Maria Mangru.
+I like researching interesting things.
+Check out some of my recent projects.

 ## Education 📚
-I am a student at the University of Toronto pursuing my Bachelor of Science in Statistics and Economics with a Focus in Data Analytics.
+At the University of Toronto, I pursued a Bachelor of Science in Statistics and Economics with a Focus in Data Analytics.

-## Internship Experience 👩‍💻
+## Experience 👩‍💻
 - IBM: Business Analyst
 - IBM: Strategy Consultant
+- UofT: Project Manager
 - 55Rush: Creative Intern

 ## Fun Fact 🐈‍⬛